-Why Putin's 'denazification of Ukraine' argument makes no sense
+Why Putin's 'de-Nazification of Ukraine' argument makes no sense

 “In his attempt to justify the unjustifiable, #Russia's assault on #Ukraine, Putin referred to a fictional genocide & set goal of 'denazification of Ukraine,' a country that overwhelmingly elected a Jew president,” Pifer tweeted.

-There is also no evidence of "genocide" by the Ukrainian army, U.S. officials, former Ukrainian diplomats and foreign policy experts say.
+There is also no evidence of “genocide” by the Ukrainian army, say U.S. officials, former Ukrainian diplomats and foreign policy experts.
 (There are far-right elements within Ukraine's national guard, but they are not part of the government.)

 While Putin's claims were absurd, they were also not new.
-While justifying Russia's invasion of Crimea in 2014, Putin claimed to be protecting ethnic Russians.
+When he justified Russia's invasion of Crimea in 2014, he claimed to be protecting ethnic Russians.

-"Russia may describe this event as ethnic cleansing or a genocide, making a mockery of a concept that we in this chamber do not take lightly," Blinken said, "nor do I do take it lightly based, on my family history."
+“Russia may describe this event as ethnic cleansing or a genocide, making a mockery of a concept that we in this chamber do not take lightly,” Blinken said, “nor do I take it lightly, based on my family history.”